Transom Window Lifts

 RHCo stands for the Reading Hardware Company which was based in Pennsylvania USA and manufactured a range of appliances and building hardware for local and export markets.
 There were several transom lift designs but the RHCo model has the advantage of a locking mechanism that is released by gently pulling the handle out from the wall.
 The 100-year old internal spring mechanism worked perfectly on all of our transom lifts, once the clogs of paint and muck had been removed.

-The lifter components were taken apart and boiled, stripped, rubbed down with fine steel wool and sealed with several coats of spray lacquer.
-A Dremel rotary tool fitted with a steel brush provided a burnished finish before the lacquer was applied.
+The lifter components were taken apart and stripped, rubbed down with fine steel wool and sealed with several coats of spray lacquer.
+A Dremel rotary tool fitted with a steel brush provided a nice burnished finish before the lacquer was applied.
 I decided not to paint the hardware black although this is an option where a uniform finish can't be achieved.
 The hardware was re-installed and the windows finished with a lockable latch for security.

-We still have one door where the original transom lift is missing but my search for a salvaged replacement so far has drawn a blank.
+We have one door where the original transom lift is missing but my search for a salvaged replacement so far has drawn a blank.
 The lifts look unimpressive when covered in grubby old paint and are simply ripped off and tossed out whenever old houses are renovated.
 What a shame.
 And yes - reproductions are available of this exact model but the casting and detailing is downright awful compared to the originals.
 The search for a salvaged, genuine "Reading" transom lift continues.